OS X Technology Usage Guidelines

 In text, use a vertical insertion indicator to show where the dragged item will be inserted.
 Note that an insertion indicator is separate from the pointer.
 The pointer indicates to users whether the drag is valid and whether it is interpreted as a copy.

 In a list, use a horizontal insertion indicator to show where the item will be inserted.
-For example, when a user drags an item into the Finder sidebar, a horizontal insertion indicator appears.
+For example, when a user drags a file into the Xcode navigator, a horizontal insertion indicator appears.

 In a table, consider highlighting specific cells to show where the item will end up.
 When you provide highly targeted destination feedback such as this, you help users avoid having to rearrange their content later.